 10:00 am - 4:00 pm

-As part of the Landscape Partnership scheme we can offer a free workshop exploring the variety of plant species found in rivers, identification techniques and a practical spotting them on a river corridors.
+As part of the Landscape Partnership scheme we can offer a free workshop exploring the variety of plant species found in rivers, identification techniques and a practical session spotting them on a river corridor.
 This will be delivered by River Restoration Center with a morning theory zoom session followed by a practical site visit in the afternoon to practise our learning and identify skills.

 - To register for this workshop please sign up via Eventbrite here

 - Or contact Chloe at [email protected]

 * This free workshop is only available for registered volunteers with Groundwork South and Colne Valley Regional Park.

 If you would like more information about River Restoration Center check out their website here.